raspibolt/raspibolt/bonus/bitcoin/bisq.md

 ## Install Bisq

-Install Bisq on your local computer using the appropriate binary for your OS: [https://bisq.network/downloads/](https://bisq.network/downloads/){:target="_blank"}
+* Download Bisq on your local computer using the appropriate binary for your OS: [https://bisq.network/downloads/](https://bisq.network/downloads/){:target="_blank"}

-Do NOT launch Bisq yet!
+* Verify the downloaded binary following [Bisq guidelines](https://bisq.wiki/Downloading_and_installing){:target="_blank"}

+* Once you've verified the integrity of the downloaded Bisq binary, install it on your local computer but do NOT launch Bisq yet!

 ---